JD Sports Fashion plc (JD.) ORD GBP0.0005

 Looking past this softness, there’s a lot to like structurally about the market that JD operates in.
 The global sports apparel market is huge – valued at $396bn in 2023 and expected to grow to $544bn by 2028.

 To service all this demand, JD’s continuing to expand its footprint through acquisitions and new store openings.
-The US-based Hibbett acquisition is substantial, and continues the group’s impressive growth in the region.
-There’s likely to be some work to do in terms of streamlining operations, but the deal further strengthens its foothold in the world’s largest sportswear market.
+The US-based Hibbett acquisition was substantial, further strengthening the group’s foothold in the world’s largest sportswear market.
+The acquisition of France-based Courir is set to complete in November, adding more exposure to the group’s fastest-growing region.

 Filling the racks in these stores are exclusive items from the likes of Nike and Adidas.
 JD is known for its strong brand relationships and is even Nike’s single largest partner globally.
 Being able to offer these ‘JD Exclusives’ helps to lure customers into stores and boost market share.

 But JD Sports faces challenges.
 CEO Régis Schultz hasn’t shied away from ambitious expansion plans in North America and Europe, but growth isn’t coming cheap.
-Its strong balance sheet means there isn’t currently cause for concern, but £0.5bn of additional capital spend for store expansion and the latest billion-dollar Hibbett deal does increase the pressure to deliver.
+Its strong balance sheet means there isn’t currently cause for concern, but £0.5bn of additional capital spend for store expansion and the latest Courir deal does increase the pressure to keep running harder.

 JD Sports' strategy execution is impressive and the growth opportunities are evident.
 But, with consumer sentiment and demand still uncertain, the company is taking a risk by expanding capacity ahead of market recovery.